-The DEM recommends that the ESC adopt the newly drafted Agreement to finalize these updates.
+To ensure the continued effective operation of the ESC, we recommend all Member Agencies to adopt the newly drafted Agreement to finalize these updates.

 The DEM has provided a sample memo to Member Agencies to inform their city or town council and attorneys of the changes to the Agreement.